ltx4jay/WS185-DroneModule/README.md

 1. Secure the battery with a strip of electrical tape.
 Bend the tape over the thread.
 There is plenty of room, it will help prevent the tape from peeling off, and help secure the module even more.

 ![Battery](docs/images/battery3.jpg)

+## Source Code

+If you wish to modify the source code

+1. Clone or fork this repository

+1. Install [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html).
+How this is done depends on your computing platform and outside the scope of these instructions.

+1. Update all the dependencies, compile, then flash the software in the module using a USB-C cable.
+Note that the USB-C opening is quite slim and a very low profile connector must be used.

+    ```
+    $ idf.py update-dependencies
+    $ idf.py build flash
+    ```

+Contributions are welcomed!
+Please submit a Pull Request for consideration.